Best Australia PR Pathway for Vietnamese Applicants with 65-80 Points

 Can I increase my points after lodging my EOI?

 Yes.
-You can update your EOI at any time with new information — a higher English score, additional work experience, a NAATI CCL result, or partner skills.
-Your effective date for invitation ranking resets when you update, but for most applicants the higher score more than compensates.
-The Vietnam → Australia Skilled Migration Guide covers the optimal timing for EOI updates to maximize invitation probability.
+You can update your EOI with new information — a higher English score, additional work experience, a NAATI CCL result, or partner skills.
+Before changing an occupation code or other core detail, check how the change affects eligibility and invitation prospects.
+The Vietnam → Australia Skilled Migration Guide covers the timing of EOI updates.

 What if I score 80 base points — should I wait for a 189 or apply for 190/491?